MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/sandbox-environments.md

 ![Flowchart that shows a single-use case sandbox architecture.](./media/single-usecase-sandbox.png)

 Place the sandbox subscription in the sandbox management group.
 For more information about management group and subscription organization, see [Landing zone design areas and conceptual architecture](/azure/cloud-adoption-framework/ready/landing-zone/design-areas).
-Azure policies that are specifically created for sandboxes can be placed at the management group level of the sandbox.
+Azure policies that are created for sandboxes are placed at the management group level of the sandbox.
 Sandbox environments inherit Azure policies from the management group hierarchy that's above it.

 A sandbox subscription helps manage costs for each program or project.
 You can easily track costs and cancel sandboxes when budgets decrease or the sandbox expires.